 Can I backup to FTP using Backup4all?

 Yes, in the New Backup Wizard -> Destination window select FTP and enter your FTP connection configurations.
 If you have already defined a backup job and want to change the destination to FTP, right click the backup job and select Properties; in the Destination window you can select FTP.
 This feature is available if you are using Backup4all Professional.

 What happens to excluded files?
 Will they be restored?

 No, excluded files will not be restored.
 After all that is why you excluded them, you no longer need the files.
 However if you select a backup version where the file was not excluded yet, you can restore it from there.

 How can I copy a backup job (create a new one similar to another)?

-Select the backup job you want to copy from the left side bar.
-Click on "Create like (CTRL+L)" button on Backup4all's toolbar.
-The new backup job will be added to the same group as the original one.
+Select the backup job you want to copy.
+Click on "Duplicate (CTRL+L)" button on Backup4all's toolbar or right-click the job and select "Duplicate".
+The new backup job will have the same tags as the original one.

 How can I restore my files to a different folder?
 How can I filter the files to be restored?